 What is a civil no-contact order?

-In a civil no-contact order, a judge can order the abuser or stalker to stop all nonconsensual sexual conduct, to stop stalking you and to stay away from you.2 You may receive a temporary order, which will last until you can have a full court hearing (usually within 10 days)3 and a permanent order, which will last up to one year.4
+In a civil no-contact order, a judge can order the abuser or stalker to stop all nonconsensual sexual conduct, stop stalking you, and stay away from you.2 You may receive a temporary order, which will last until you can have a full court hearing, usually within ten days3 and a permanent order, which will last up to one year.4

 1 NCGS § 50C-1(8)